 The C-SGN decrypts the NAS message, obtaining the IP packet.

-The C-SGN retrieves the P-GW IP address and TEID, forms the GTP packet and sends it to the P-GW.
+The C-SGN retrieves the P-GW IP address and TEID, forms the GTP-C packet and sends it to the P-GW.

-Editor’s Note: It is FFS whether GTP-U tunnel will be needed on S8 or GTP-C only can be used to send the small data packets to PGW.

 The P-GW forwards the IP packet on to the SGi interface.

 If no acknowledgment/response to the IP Packet is expected (based on the subscriber information and the indication from the UE), the C-SGN immediately releases the connection.
 Otherwise, when a (response) IP packet arrives in the P-GW, the P-GW forms the GTP packet and sends it to the C-SGN.